Brooge Energy Limited F/K/A Brooge Holdings Limited F/K/A Twelve Seas Investors: Please Contact The Portnoy Law Firm To Recover Your Losses; April 5, ...

 (MENAFN- GlobeNewsWire - Nasdaq) Investors can contact the law firm at no cost to learn more about recovering their losses

-LOS ANGELES, April 05, 2024 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Brooge Energy Limited f/k/a Brooge Holdings Limited f/k/a Twelve Seas Investment Company (NASDAQ: BROG) investors that a lawsuit was filed on behalf of investors that purchased Brooge securities between November 25, 2019 and December 21, 2023, inclusive (the“Class Period”).
+LOS ANGELES, April 08, 2024 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Brooge Energy Limited f/k/a Brooge Holdings Limited f/k/a Twelve Seas Investment Company (NASDAQ: BROG). investors that a lawsuit was filed on behalf of investors that purchased Brooge securities between November 25, 2019 and December 21, 2023, inclusive (the“Class Period”).

 Investors are encouraged to contact attorney Lesley F. Portnoy , by phone 310-692-8883 or email : ..., to discuss their legal rights, or click here to join the case via .
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors' options for pursuing claims to recover their losses.